-- Level 2 Audit: Consists of an Inspector General Guardianship Auditor examination of the guardianship reports, and the attempted verification of selected questionable items.
+- Level 2 Audit: Consists of an Inspector General Guardianship Auditor examination of the guardianship reports, and the verification of selected questionable items.
 Inquiries and/or requests for supporting documentation may be necessary to resolve issues.

-- Level 3 Audit: Consists of an Inspector General Guardianship Auditor comprehensive examination and attempted verification of all significant items pertinent to the guardianship report.
+- Level 3 Audit: Consists of an Inspector General Guardianship Auditor comprehensive examination and verification of all significant items pertinent to the guardianship report.
 Detailed review of accounts and attendant transactions is common, which may include third-party confirmations.